PianoTexas International Festival & Academy

 Practicing Facilities

 Active observers are most welcome to use practice facilities when not occupied by performers.
 There are also a number of practice rooms with upright pianos, open and free for everyone to practice.
-General Observers are encouraged to use practice rooms with upright pianos.
+All practice rooms are open 24 hours a day.

+“Conversations” are light-hearted affairs, in which PianoTexas’ vastly experienced Guest Artists share valuable information along with entertaining stories and anecdotes of a life in music.
 These highly popular, informal question-and-answer sessions provide excellent opportunities for constructive interactive dialogues on such important topics as the music profession, careers, recording, performing, practicing, competitions and understanding of styles.

 Media Package